fbpx

 RTD FUNDAMENTALS

-Rtd FundamentalsPyrosales Resistance Temperature Detectors (RTDS) are specially designed to ensure precise and repeatable temperature versus resistance characteristics.
+RTD FundamentalsPyrosales Resistance Temperature Detectors (RTDS) are specially designed to ensure precise and repeatable temperature versus resistance characteristics.
 The sensors are constructed in a unique strain‐free manner and use only high quality RTD elements.
 Ceramic, wire‐wound elements, flat film technology elements, or military specified anti‐vibration elements are used as per the customer’s requirement to ensure the most suitable specification is supplied.

 Features and Benefits